Kharlos/Modular-App-MVVM-example/README.md

 This repository demonstrates a clearly defined, hierarchical layered architecture consisting of

 - One App module
-- Some feature library, represented in Feature modules, works like an independily anothers, has a specific fucntion insade of  all our project, SignIn Module, DataSource module: works like shared module to make api requests, persistence of data and has the model layer.
+-  Some feature library, represented in Feature modules, works independent, has a specific function inside of all our project, SignIn Module, DataSource module: works like a shared module to make API requests, the persistence of data and has the model layer.

 ![alt test](readmefiles/modular_apps.png)